The People Behind

 Gopal believes that ‘lifelong learning’ and skills upgradation is the solution for professionals to be employable throughout their careers.
 Technology will play a key role in enabling life-long learning and making learning a habit.

-Gopal has worked many professionals across streams to help them learn newer skills and apply them in real life.
+Gopal has helped many professionals across streams to help them learn newer skills and apply them in real life.

 Indira Gartenberg is a development consultant & researcher.
 Her PhD focused on grassroots collectives of urban poor women-workers in the informal economy.
 Indira is the youngest and first-woman chairperson of the NGO, Labour Education and Research Network (LEARN), supporting an all-women’s organization across slums in Maharashtra.
 In 2008, she started an informal support group for adolescent girls in Dharavi to bring gender equality.
 She facilitates their unique ‘Kori Paati Theatre group’, through which children use the medium of theatre to raise awareness on social issues.